Skip to content

 sudo nerdctl pull nginx:alpine

-If this fails, the worker may not have internet access or the image registry may be unreachable.
+If this fails, the agent may not have internet access or the image registry may be unreachable.

 Deployment